TomPrograms/cleanscript/Readme.md

 ### While Loops

-Cleanscript while loops are the same as plain Javascript, but use an indent-based syntax and does not require parentheses around the condition.
+Cleanscript while loops are the same as plain Javascript, but use an indent-based syntax and do not require parentheses around the condition.

 ```
 while true: console.log('a');